PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Our Team Page Error](/images/013-our-team-page-error.png)

-To fix this error, we need to update our `next.config.mjs` file to include our Strapi server as a remote pattern.
+We need to update our `next.config.mjs` file to include our Strapi server as a remote pattern to fix this error.

 ```mjs
 /** @type {import('next').NextConfig} */